reacan/digisnacks/content/post/AI-chatbot-in-Linux-terminal/index.en.md

 #### What is Bashbot?

 Bashbot is a script that allows you to interact with an AI-powered chatbot from the Linux terminal.
-The chatbot is a Cloudflare Worker that is set to use the [deepseek-coder-6.7b-instruct-awq](https://developers.cloudflare.com/workers-ai/models/deepseek-coder-6.7b-instruct-awq/) LLM.
+The chatbot is a Cloudflare Worker that is set up to use the [deepseek-coder-6.7b-instruct-awq](https://developers.cloudflare.com/workers-ai/models/deepseek-coder-6.7b-instruct-awq/) LLM.

 #### Why I created Bashbot?

-I spend quite a lot of time in the Linux terminal and it is very handy to be able to pass some quick querries to an AI without navigating to a browser.
+I spend quite a lot of time in the Linux terminal and it is very handy to be able to pass some quick querries to an AI directly from the terminal.

 #### Want to try out Bashbot?